isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 ## 4) Overview of the data

-Let's performe an overview of all the files to make sure I didn't miss anything important and to assess the general structure.
+I performed an overview of all the files to make sure I didn't miss anything important and to assess the general structure.
-I wrote an R script to get basic info (structure, summary, column names) for each file.

 Sample code: